json-iterator/json-iterator.github.io/java-features.md

 return iter.read(TestObject.class);
 ```

-# Fields matching
+# Validation

+It is very common to json decode to a object, then business logic validation is applied.
 The json can have more fields or less fields than the object. it will be very hard for the user to catch field not set condidtion, as the information is lost after the binding.
+Jsoniter is one of few json parser implemneted required property tracking.
+You can tell if a int field is 0, because there is no input, or input is 0.

 ## Missing field